JagdCake/app.mock-users/README.md

     apiKey: 'YOUR API KEY HERE',
 };
 ```
+**Note:** Sometimes the API doesn't accept POST requests to add a new user.
+Resend the form, it generally works the second time.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` (make sure not to change the port).
 The app will automatically reload if you change any of the source files.